One of the fastest ways to consume time and money is to be a fan of big-money sports.

 Just to get in the building for a nose-bleed seat would put you back $250 (assuming you’re all by yourself.)
 And let’s not forget the increased city sales tax we all get to enjoy, jacked up to help pay for the new Taj Mahal.

-Local news interviewed the fans sitting in those seats, and a good bunch was young couples, maybe in their twenties, likely at the very beginning of their journey building net-worth.
+Local news interviewed the fans sitting in those seats, mainly young couples in their twenties, likely at the very beginning of their journey building net-worth.
 Two tickets = $7,400.

 - Let’s throw in a few beers each ($40),